dyogita/TakeHomeTest/README.md

 ## Execution Steps

 #### 1. Run the Test
-* cd/Navigate to the project directory where pom.xml is there.
+* Navigate to the project directory where pom.xml is there.
 * Run the test using `mvn install` from Terminal

 #### 2. Test Result